HouseOfTies/XhibalbaBot_client/README.md

-# Here rests the heart of the 7th.
+# Here rest the heart of the 7th.

 if you want run your own bot with this bot-code, you need to: